-9. Does Maryland Medicaid reimburse for audio-only services?
+12. Does Maryland Medicaid reimburse for audio-only services?

 Yes, Maryland Medicaid will reimburse certain services via audio-only.
-Reimbursement for services rendered via audio-only is program specific.
+Reimbursement for services rendered via audio-only is program-specific.
 Please check with the specific Medicaid program for questions on reimbursable services.

-10. If technical difficulties preclude the full delivery of the telehealth session, does Maryland Medicaid reimburse for the service?
+13. If technical difficulties preclude the full delivery of the telehealth session, does Maryland Medicaid reimburse for the service?

 If technical difficulties on either the patient or the provider side prevent completion of the required components of the service, then you may not bill for that service.
-If bandwidth or network connectivity prevent a two-way audiovisual telehealth and the session must convert to audio-only, then the service would still be billable as an audio-only visit as long as the service is appropriate for and capable of being fully rendered using that modality.
+If bandwidth or network connectivity prevents two-way audiovisual telehealth and the session must convert to audio-only, then the service would still be billable as an audio-only visit as long as the service is appropriate for and capable of being fully rendered using that modality.

-11. Who may act as an originating site?
+14. Who may act as an originating site?

-The originating site may be any secure location, approved by both the provider and the participant.
+The originating site may be any secure location approved by both the provider and the participant.

-See Telehealth Policy Guide, Service Model, page 1 and COMAR 10.09.49.04 Provider Conditions for Participation.
+See the Service Model section on page 1 above and COMAR 10.09.49.04 Provider Conditions for Participation.

-12. If I am enrolling a group practice that renders services via virtual-only modalities, then what do I list as the service address on the enrollment application?
+15. If I am enrolling in a group practice that renders services via virtual-only modalities, then what do I list as the service address on the enrollment application?
 How do I include affiliated rendering providers?

 If the group does not render in-person services and uses virtual-only modalities, include the service address found in NPPES for the group NPI https://npiregistry.cms.hhs.gov/.
 Rendering providers cannot be affiliated with an out-of-state group address.
-See Provider Enrollment for more information or please contact mdh.providerenrollment@maryland.gov for additional questions.
+See Provider Enrollment for more information, or please contact mdh.providerenrollment@maryland.gov for additional questions.